bjarnig/SCEditors/README.md

 # SCEditors

-Initialise the editors once working with synths and patterns for experimenting with values.
+GRaphical editors for working with synths and patterns and experimenting with values.

 ```javascript